-On Tuesday evenings throughout the season (May to September) members of the publicare invited to play croquet on the lawns from 6 p.m. to dusk at no charge.
+On the first and third Tuesday evenings of each month throughout the rolling season (May to October) members of the public are invited to play croquet on the lawns from 6 p.m. to dusk at no charge.
 The necessary equipment is provided by the Club, together with instruction in golf croquet, the simplest form of the game.
 Players are required to wear flat soled shoes which will not damage the lawns.

 Croquet playing members of WPLBC play all 3 of the main forms of the 6 wicket game.